TritonDataCenter/manta-compute-bin/docs/man/msplit.md

 SYNOPSIS
 --------

-`msplit` [-n number_of_reducers] [-d delimiter] [-f field_list] [-j]
+`msplit` [-d delimiter] [-e javascript] [-f field_list] [-j] [-i]
-         [-e javascript]
+         [-n number_of_reducers]

 DESCRIPTION
 -----------

-Reads content from stdin and outputs to the number of `mpipe` processes for the number of reducers that are specified.
+Reads content from stdin and partitions data across the number of reducers that are specified.
+This utility is used when data needs to be consistently localized across a set of reducers.
+For example, say that you are processing HTTP `Referer` fields generated from your server logs and require all urls from a given domain to be located on the same reducer.
+The same msplit invocation across all log files, using the domain as the `key` in the partitioning function, would cause all records for a given domain to end up on the same reducer.
+This is the `map` in a traditional `map/reduce` algorithm, where data is "mapped" to a reducer.

+As a simple example, say that you have many large files of numbers and would like all even numbers to go to reducer 0 and all odd numbers to reducer 1.
+Your map phase would be:

+    msplit -i -e "line % 2" -n 2

+`msplit` can be used in any non-terminal job phase (i.e. there must be a phase after the phase that `msplit` is run in) and produces no output.

 The field list is an optional list of fields that are used as input to the partitioning function.
 The field list defaults to 1.
 The delimiter is used to split the line to extract the key fields.
 The delimiter defaults to (tab).
-For example, this will split stdin by comma and use the 5th and 3rd fields for the partitioning key, going to 4
+For example, this will split stdin by comma and use the 5th and 3rd fields for the partitioning key, going to 4 reducers:
-reducers:

     $ msplit -d ',' -f 5,3 -n 4